emson/vimben/README.md

 Record a macro into register 'a': `qa`
 Stop recording the macro: `q`
 Get from register 'a': `@a`
 Quit all, including open windows: `:qall`
+Show history of commands: `q:`
 Resize a horizontal split window:

     Ctrl-w +